Fault and Liability for Car Accidents

 Motor Vehicle Statutory Violations

 Every state has passed multiple laws regulating the manner in which drivers must operate their vehicles upon public roads.
-Many of these statutes are actually codified versions of the common law, while others are the result of legislative initiative.
+Many of these statutes are actually codified versions of the common law, while others are the result of legislative initiatives.

 The important point to remember is that a violation of any of these statutes generally creates a presumption of negligence as a matter of law.
 For instance, most states require motorcyclists to wear helmets.
 Failure to do so is an act of negligence, which may affect liability in an accident.